-The DMA controller supports up to 15 independent channels.
+The DMA controller supports eight independent channels.
 Each channel can be configured for transfers to or from selected peripherals.
-Some of the peripherals supported by the DMA controller include:
+Peripherals supported by the DMA controller include:

-- ECAN[TM] module
+- ECANTM technology

 - Data Converter Interface (DCI)

-- Analog-to-Digital Converter (ADC)
+- 10-bit/12-bit Analog-to-Digital Converter (ADC)

-- Serial Peripheral Interface (SPI)
+- · Serial Peripheral Interface (SPI)

-- Universal Asynchronous Receiver Transmitter (UART)
+- UART

 - Input Capture

-- · Output Compare
+- Output Compare

-- Parallel Master Port (PMP)

-In addition, DMA transfers can be triggered by timers as well as external interrupts.
+In addition, DMA transfers can be triggered by Timers as well as external interrupts.
 Each DMA channel is unidirectional.
 Two DMA channels must be allocated to read and write to a peripheral.
 Should more than one channel receive a request to transfer data, a simple fixed priority scheme, based on channel number, dictates which channel completes the transfer and which channel, or channels, are left pending.
-Each DMA channel moves a block of data, after which it generates an interrupt to the CPU to indicate that the block is available for processing.
+Each DMA channel moves a block of up to 1024 data elements, after which it generates an interrupt to the CPU to indicate that the block is available for processing.